‘The Mindy Project’ Season 6: Will There Be A Happy Ending For Mindy And Ben?

 Kaling also mentioned that she wanted a surprising, yet feel good finale for The Mindy Project.
 She wanted to show that Mindy Lahiri, though unwittingly, became a better person after all those years.

 Mindy could have ended up with Ben but many still hoped that Danny (Chris Messina) would eventually find his way back to Mindy’s life in Season 6.
-It was odd that he comindpletely disappeared on the show after that last-ditch attempt to get in touch with Mindy on his wedding day.
-After all, they have a son together and Danny would probably want to get to know Leo’s step father.
+It was odd that he completely disappeared on the show after that last-ditch attempt to get in touch with Mindy on his wedding day.
+After all, they have a son together and Danny would probably want to get to know Leo’s step-father.

 #TBT (via @mindykaling) #MindyOnHulu